 brother’s subscription to 'Mother Earth News' that Rusty was

-up on a family-owned sheep ranch, it was not unusaul to camp for
+up on a family-owned sheep ranch, it was not unusual to camp for

-weeks at a time, or entire summers, in the remote deserts and mountains
+weeks at a time in the remote deserts and mountains of Idaho.
+During

-of books, and a kerosene lamp.
-We drank from creeks like wild animals
+of a kerosene lamp.
+We drank from creeks like wild animals, bathed

-banks trying to land brookies barehanded.
-Despite having few modern
+on stream banks trying to land brookies barehanded.
+Life was simple

-I was in sheer bliss, or as my dad would say, "in the height
+and I was in sheer bliss, or as my dad would say, "in the

-of my glory".
-These childhood years fostered a passion
+height of my glory".
+Those childhood experiences fostered

-for nature and not only set the stage for all my interests today,
+a passion for the outdoors, and not only set the stage for all my

-they are, as outlined below, the roots to every branch of Earthen
+interests today, they are, as outlined below, the roots to every

 health waning in the late 80’s, I was faced with a monumental